Wi-Fi/Bluetooth

 RX bytes:151273 (147.7 KiB) TX bytes:7300 (7.1 KiB)

-The Quectel Pi H1 single-board computer supports the QCA1023 HCI UART Bluetooth module for connecting Bluetooth peripherals.
-This document describes how to test Bluetooth keyboard and mouse connectivity.
+The Quectel Pi H1 smart single-board computer supports the QCA1023 HCI UART Bluetooth module for Bluetooth peripheral connections.
+This section introduces how to connect Bluetooth devices such as keyboards and mice.

-The Bluetooth module connects to the CPU via HCI UART using the HCI H4 protocol.
+The Bluetooth module connects to the host controller via HCI UART using the HCI H4 protocol.

-Power on the Bluetooth peripheral by writing to the device node with the following command.
-Power off the Bluetooth peripheral by writing to the device node with echo 0.
+Power on the Bluetooth peripheral via the device node with the following command. (echo 0 powers it off).

 echo 1 > /sys/devices/platform/rfkill/bt_en